Brian Herzlinger: Early years

 Herzlinger grew up in Evesham Township, New Jersey, where he attended Cherokee High School, graduating in 1994 as the prom king.

 In 1997, he graduated from Ithaca College with a BS in Cinema & Photography.
 He had written and directed a short, student film called The Film Contest shot on 16mm film.
 After moving to Los Angeles, Herzlinger directed more short films, including Malicious Intent.
 He worked at DreamWorks and MGM and also as a Production Assistant on several commercials and music videos.
 Afterwards, he worked for two years as a Producer's P.A. on the CBS medical drama Chicago Hope, and worked his way up to Executive Producer Bill D'Elia's assistant on the David E. Kelley landmark series Ally McBeal.
 After his first feature My Date With Drew, Herzlinger began a three-year stint as an on-air special correspondent for The Tonight Show with Jay Leno.
 Simultaneously, he directed the romantic comedy Baby on Board, starring Heather Graham, Jerry O'Connell, John Corbett and Lara Flynn Boyle which hit theatres nationwide in 2009.

 Herzlinger's love for film began at a young age with his first viewing of the film E.T.: The Extra-Terrestrial, said the director in an interview for The Film That Changed My Life by Robert K. Elder.

 I think it gave us permission to believe, and I’ll tell you right now, one of my biggest things as a person, as a filmmaker, is being able to believe.
 If I didn’t have that and didn’t have that ability, I would have failed at this business.

 Recent years

 Herzlinger has multiple film and television projects in the works.
 He currently lives in Malibu, California and works as a film director and writer.

-My Date with Drew was Brian Herzlinger's first feature film as a director/producer.
-He starred in the $1,100 film, which was rated the 4th most profitable film of all time.
-The film also took the film festival circuit by storm, earning the following accolades: